 Mount Marathon Marathon, Seward Alaska

-The first race was in 1915 and the only thing that has changed is the number of people who come to this little town on the Kenai peninsula to race and watch the race, now held on July 4th.
-About 40,000 people descend on the town of 3,000 to watch the race.
+The first race was in 1915.
+The only thing that has changed is the number of people who come to this little town on the Kenai peninsula to race and watch the race.
+About 40,000 people descend on the town of 3,000 to watch the race held July 4th weekend.

-The mountain shoots pretty much straight up to 3,022 feet above sea level and the folks filling the streets of Seward have a pretty good view of the racers every step of the way.
+The mountain shoots pretty much straight up to 3,022 feet above sea level.
+The folks filling the streets of Seward have a great view of the racers every step of the way.

-A lottery is held weeks ahead to grant running space to 400 men and 400 women.
+A lottery weeks ahead of time grants running space to 400 men and 400 women.
 Hundreds more are turned away each year.
-They’ve also added a senior category and a kids category and something tells me a bit more alcohol is served now that there was in 1915.
+They’ve added a senior category and a kids category.
+Something tells me a bit more alcohol is served now that there was in 1915.

 But it’s a serious race.
 You’ll find Olympic athletes climbing up the side of the mountain.
 In 1973, a teenage boy did it in less than 25 minutes, but most adults take closer to 45 minutes to complete.